 I discovered this during a time in my life when I was really struggling to get my hormonal breakouts under control, and although it isn't a miracle worker, it did an amazing job at reducing the redness and uncomfortable feeling that comes with blemishes.
 I now use this every evening.
 It's a blend of 100% natural salicylic acid and organic essential oils, and it has done a great job of evening out my skin tone and minimising pores with continued use.
 Plus, I love the smell.

 Another skincare product in my regular treatment rotation is this deep-cleansing mask.
-On days when I'm feeling particularly oily or my skin looks overly congested, then this is the kind of product that'll make you see extra results.
-Apply it to damp skin and purified clays draw out impurities.
-Once removed, your skin will look instantly clearer and brighter thanks to antioxidant-boosting parsley seed and rose hip seed extracts.
+On days when I'm feeling particularly oily or my skin looks overly congested, this is the kind of product that'll get me extra results.
+Apply it to damp skin, and purified clays draw out impurities.
+Once removed, your skin will look instantly clearer and brighter thanks to antioxidant-boosting parsley seed and rose-hip seed extracts.

 Along with cleanser, moisturiser is probably a given for most people.
 In your 20s, however, it's important to be delivering lightweight hydration to your skin.
 For years, I wrongly believed that using a moisturiser would exacerbate my acne-prone skin, but it's vital that all skin types keep their complexion hydrated and healthy.
 In fact, depriving your skin of moisture can cause it to overproduce sebum to compensate.